studyclub2018/studyclub2018.github.io/index.md

 <img class="ui floated image" src="../image/M2.png">

+The milestone 2 was started on November 15, 2018 and ended on November 27, 2018.

 For the milestone 2, we will continue to develop the pages that we created in M1 and Significantly improve the functionality and quality of our application beyond M1.
 Significantly improve your software engineering process beyond M1.
 We will change the design of our app and edit the github page.
 Besides the pages that we developed in M1, we might create a calendar page and a game mechanic page, otherwise, we will continue to develop those two pages in M3.